 Medical Examiner Jurisdiction and Permission for Donation

 Donation is possible in cases where a person’s death falls under the jurisdiction of an Arizona Office of the Medical Examiner (OME).
-Donor Network of Arizona (DNA) is committed to working closely with OMEs throughout the state to maintain our commitment to the recovery of all transplantable organs, eyes and tissues while ensuring they are able to meet their medicolegal responsibilities.
+Donor Network of Arizona (DNA) is committed to working closely with OMEs throughout the state to maintain our commitment to the recovery of all transplantable organs, tissues and corneas while ensuring they are able to meet their medicolegal responsibilities.

-DNA seeks OME permission for donation for all cases that fall under their jurisdiction prior to the recovery of any organs, eyes or tissues.
+DNA seeks OME permission for donation for all cases that fall under their jurisdiction prior to the recovery of any organs, tissues or corneas.